 * Primer, Finish Paint & Clear Coat

 1. Remove the damaged body panel for repair, when you can.
 Lay it down on a sand bag to hammer out any dents from the inside out.
 Use a plastic hammer or rubber mallet to start and finish with a wide-faced auto body hammer for the smoothest appearance.
 Use a block of wood as a solid backer, to avoid stretching the metal.

 2. Use a wire wheel or a sanding wheel mounted in a drill to remove spot or surface rust.
 Once you have removed the rust down to bare metal (inside and out) skip forward to step 6.
 If the rust has eaten a hole through the panel.
-Use a pair of sheet metal snips to cut out all the jagged sections of damaged metal.
+Use a pair of sheet metal snips or a jig-saw with a padded foot to cut out all the jagged sections of damaged metal.

 3. Use a pair of channel-lock pliers to recess the edges surrounding the hole left from the damaged area removed.
 Bend the steel inwards then back, creating an 1/8" recess.
 This allows for enough Bondo to hold tight to the screen for a long-lasting durable repair.